chrisawmichaeldev/selectorpass/MANUAL_TESTS.md

 When I click "Fill" button for that credential
 Then the username field should contain "demouser"
 And the password field should contain "demopass"
-And I should see "Form filled successfully!" message
+And the popup should close
 ```

 ### Scenario: Choose between multiple credentials